 In project management, the resource breakdown structure (RBS) is a tool to help with planning and controlling project work.
 Think of it as a work breakdown structure (WBS) for your resources, because that’s what it is, and it’s just as valuable.
 Using resource planning software can help you organize, schedule and manage your resources after you’ve made your RBS.

 What Is a Resource Breakdown Structure?

-A resource breakdown structure is more than just a list, however: it’s a hierarchical chart that is used to help project managers organize resources and see how they’re interrelated.
+A resource breakdown structure is more than just a list, however: it’s a hierarchical chart that is used to help project managers organize resources and create a resource plan.
 A RBS will inform the budget, as a thorough listing of resources will make it easier to estimate what a project will cost.
-It’s a means to stay within budget rather than spending erratically.
+It’s a means to stay within budget rather than spend erratically.

 When Is It Made?

 It is during the planning stage of a project that the project manager will use an RBS.
 It can be used for any number of resource types, such as customer support, when determining the kind of customer for the project, what facilities are needed, equipment, software tools, etc.